venkyy8/Terraform/Modules-Workspaces/Project-1/README.md

 state file will update based on the workspace where ever we are working. if we did not choose any workspace it will update under default state file.

-###### we can see the ec2 instances running even after chnaging the instance type existing instances are still in running state because of workspace approach.
+###### we can see All the ec2 instances are running even after chnaging the instance type, existing instances are still in running state because of this workspace approach.

 ![a](images/ec2-instances-running.png)

+**Thanks for learning.
+Your brain probably hates you, but your cloud bill will thank you.**